dbwebb-se/mvc/example/symfony-doctrine/README_mariadb_production.md

 Database in `.env.student.local`
 --------------------------

 For this exercise we opt to use the uncommitted `.env.student.local`.
 Create that file and add the database url to it.
+We could also use the file `.env.student` if we avoid adding any secrets to it, that file could then be committed.

 The general setup is like this.